Service and Hospitality Injuries Workers' Compensation

 At the Law Offices of Gerald D. Brody & Associates, we represent service and hospitality workers who suffer injuries on the job in restaurants, cafes, hotels, resorts, and other service-oriented settings.
 If you’ve been hurt at work and are unable to fulfill your job duties, you have a right to file for workers’ compensation to ease the financial burden.
 The following are just a few of the types of service and hospitality workers we help.

-Service and Hospitality Workers' We Represent in Workers' Compensation Cases
+What Service and Hospitality Workers' Do We Represent?

 Guest services associates